How to Create Kids Workouts to Keep Your Members Engaged

 Kids, typically, are more into playing sports and having fun than "working out."
 So, focus on exercise programming that includes playing, dancing, and laughing, rather than jumping, lunging, or squatting (of course, you can sneak a few of those bodyweight movements in there too).

-Create an obstacle course, take your kiddos on an imaginary adventure (have them run away from something, jump over things, etc.) use a deck of cards, or roll a set of dice to make playtime/indoor P.E. more like a game and less like a structured workout.
+Create an obstacle course, take your little ones on an imaginary adventure (have them run away from something, jump over things, etc.) use a deck of cards, or roll a set of dice to make playtime/indoor P.E. more like a game and less like a structured workout.
 Our studio, McAlister Training, is famous among our clients for our "Deck of Cards" workout that associates bodyweight movements with each suit.
 (For instance, each heart card that’s drawn is jumping jacks.
 If a seven of hearts is revealed, the whole family does seven jumping jacks.)
 It works well for both parents and children alike.

 Lose the workout equipment